JerryMa90/jerry_web/content/home/publications.md

 #   `title`, `organization` and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.

  [[item]]
-  organization = "Q. Ma, J. Patrick, L. Njoh and D. Young" title = "Integrated-Likelihood-Ratio Confidence Intervals for a Poisson Rate Parameter and Misclassification Parameter Using Double Sampling.”" url = "" date_start = "Under-peer-review" date_end = "" description = ""
+  organization = "IEEE 21st International Conference on Information Reuse and Integration for Data Science" title = "Distributed Differentially Private Mutual Information Ranking and Its Applications." authors = "A. Srivastava, S. Pouyanfar, J. Allen, K. Johnston, and Q. Ma" url = "" date = "September 10, 2020" description = ""
 +++